15-857: Analytical Performance Modeling & Design of Computer Systems

 - Standard grading scale: 90%- 100% is A; 80% - 89% is B; 70%- 79% is C; and so on, with curve if needed.

 - Note the HUGE emphasis on homework.
 If you do well on your homework, you cannot fail this class.
-Homeworks are generally due Friday in recitation (with a few exceptions) and are graded over the weekend.
+Homeworks are due Friday at the start of recitation and are graded over the weekend.
 It is your responsibility to get the homework to the TAs on time!
 If you cannot be in recitation, then email the homework to the TAs by the start of recitation.
 Any further issues should be handled through the TAs.
 Keep in mind that your TAs are busy.

 COLLABORATING vs. CHEATING:

 You will receive regular homework problems.

 so that you can take full advantage of office hours.
 You will find